 Presidential removal is not always a primary consideration, but for the duration of the Trump administration, it’s been an almost daily rallying cry for about half the country.
 There are tens of millions of people who want to remove Trump from office now, and the media hasn’t been shy about covering the issue.
 Naturally, then, bettors are interested in the odds of Trump being removed.
+(So far, the Teflon Don is 1-0 against Democrats’ official attempts to oust him.)

 Of course, online sportsbooks are only too happy to provide eager gamblers with plenty of Donald Trump odds, but you should do your best to understand how Presidential removal actually works before risking your hard-earned money on such an outcome.
 To that end, our brief guide explains everything you need to know about the odds Trump will be removed from office.